-Line of Effort Create and maintain cross-program/cross-service digital infrastructure Recommendation Create a mechanism for Authority to Operate (ATO) reciprocity within and between programs, Services, and other DoD agencies to enable sharing of software platforms, compone ents and infrastruct ture and rapid integration of capabilities across ( (hardware) platform ns, (weap- ons) systems, and Services.
-Stake holders DoD CIO, A&S, Service CIOs, DISA Back ground Current software acquisition practice emph asizes the difference es among programs: perceptions around different missions, different threats, and dif- ferent levels of risk tolerance mean that co mponents, tools, and d infrastruc- ture that have been given permission to be used in one context t are rarely accepted for use in another.
-The lack of AT O reciprocity drives each pro- gram to create their own infrastructure, rep eating time- and effo ort-intensive activities needed to certify elements as sec cure for their own spe ecific con- text.
-Desir ed State Modern software components, tools, and ir nfrastructure, once a ccredited as secure within the DoD, can be used approp priately and cost-effe ectively by multiple programs.
-Programs can spend a greater percentage of their budgets on developing software that adds value to the mission rather than spending time and effort on basic software infrastructure.
-Accreditation of COTS components is done once and then made available for use in other programs, as appropriate.
-Cong ressional N/A Role Dı aft Implementation Plan Lead Stakeholder Target Date B3.1 Issue guidand ce making reciprocity the default practice in DoD CIO, with Ser- Q3 FY19 DoD with limit ted exceptions and update DoDI 8510.01 to re- vice CIOs flect updated risk management framework.
-Exceptions should require e signoff by the DoD CIO to discourage their use.
-B3.2 Establish DoL J-wide repository for ATO artifacts with tools DOD CIO, with Ser- Q4 F Y 19 lize them when possible VICE CIOS, DISA B3.3 Implement procedures and access controls so that Authoriz- DoD CIO with Ser- Q2 FY20 ing Officials h ave visibility over other programs that are us- vice CIOs, DISA Q2 1 1 20 ing compatible ATOs e ATOs -, - B3.4 Implement me echanisms to allow FedRAMP and other non- DoD CIO, with Q4 FY20 DoD security certifications to be used for DoD ATO when FedRAMP appropriate based on intended use and environment
+Line of Effort Create and maintain cross-program/cross-service digital infrastructure Recommendation and between programs, Services, and other DoD agencies to enable sharing of software platforms, compone ents and infrastruct ure and rapid integration of capabilities across (hardware) platform ns, (weap- ons) systems, and Services.
+Stakeholders DoD CIO, A&S, Service CIOs, DISA Background Current software acquisition practice emph asizes the difference es among programs: perceptions around different mis ssions, different threa ats, and dif- ferent levels of risk tolerance mean that co mponents, tools, and d infrastruc- ture that have been given permission to be • accepted for use in another.
+The lack of A • • • gram to create their own infrastructure, rep • activities needed to certify elements as see cure for their own spe ecific con- text.
+Desired State Modern software components, tools, and in secure within the DoD, can be used appropriate appropr • , , multiple programs.
+Programs can spend a budgets on developing software that adds spending time and effort on basic software infrastructure.
+Accreditation of COTS components is done once and then made available for use in other 0 1 programs, as appropriate.
+Congressional N/A Role handt han la mantation.
+Dian Lead Stakeholder Torgot Doto Praft Implementation Plan Target Date Q3 FY19 0 ce making reciprocity the default practice in ited exceptions and update DoDI 8510.01 to re- DoD CIO, with Ser- vice CIOs QSFTI9 I risk management framework.
+Exceptions re signoff by the DoD CIO to discourage their use. č D-wide repository for ATO artifacts with tools DoD CIO, with Ser- Q4 FY19 and access ules that enable Services to identify existing DoD CIO, with Ser- vice CIOs, DISA Q4 FY19 and access ATOs and u ules that enable Services to identify existing ilize them when possible. vice CIOs, DISA ATOs and ut B3.3 Implement p rules that enable Services to identify existing ilize them when possible. rocedures and access controls so that Authoriz- vice CIOs, DISA DoD CIO, with Ser- Q4 FY19 Q2 FY20 B3.3 Implement p ing Officials rules that enable Services to identify existing ilize them when possible. rocedures and access controls so that Authoriz- have visibility over other programs that are us- vice CIOs, DISA B3.3 Implement p ing Officials ing compatib rules that enable Services to identify existing ilize them when possible. rocedures and access controls so that Authoriz- have visibility over other programs that are us- ile ATOs vice CIOs, DISA DoD CIO, with Ser- vice CIOs, DISA Q2 FY20 B3.3 Implement p ing Officials B3.4 Implement p ing compatit rules that enable Services to identify existing ilize them when possible. rocedures and access controls so that Authoriz- have visibility over other programs that are us- vice CIOs, DISA DoD CIO, with Ser-

 Sec As security is "baked in" to software during the development process, people must be educated about what that means as different tools look at different security aspects.
 Sec People must learn to appreciate that speed helps increase security.
-Security is improved when changes and updates can be made quickly to an application.
-Using automation, software can be reviewed quickly.
+Security is improved w changes and updates can be made quickly to an application.
+Using automation, software c reviewed quickly.
 Sec The AO must also be able to review documentation and make a risk decision quickly and make that decision on the process and not the product.

 SEI'12 Define criteria for reaccreditation early in the project.
-SEI'12 Leverage long accreditation approval wait time with frequent community previews.
+SEI'12 El'12 Leverage long accreditation approval wait time with frequent community previews.
 SEI'12 Don't apply all the information assurance controls blindly.